JonasComlita/Unit/README.md

 ### Reinforcements
 - A pool of pieces available to each player for placement.
 - **Accrual:** Players receive 1 reinforcement piece at the start of their turn.
+- **Accrual:** Players receive 1 energy point at the start of their turn.

 ## Turn Structure
 - Each turn, a player MUST perform both a Place action and an Infuse action.
 The order is not important.